 - Reputation: it goes without saying that you’ll want your event to be perfect in every way.
 Awards and testimonials can be a great indicator of a venue’s reputation and the quality you’ll be likely to experience on the day.
 Always check a venue’s award track record and ask to see testimonials or see if they appear online.
 Membership of industry bodies can also speak volumes.
 Chances are you’re spending a lot of money so a little pre-decision research is time well spent.

 - Room size and flexibility: venues will have spaces that are ideal for specific guest numbers.
-If you’ve ever been to that ‘zero-atmosphere’ party with 30 people in room designed for 200, you really will be careful on this point.
+If you’ve ever been to that ‘zero atmosphere party with 30 people in a room designed for 200, you really will be careful on this point.
 And if your chosen venue has the flexibility to reconfigure their spaces to accommodate your final numbers, so much the better.

 - Management professionalism: it often comes down to gut feel whether or not you are going to get on with someone.
 And the same applies to the management at your prospective venue.
 You’re going to be dealing with them a lot so you need to like them, feel they are knowledgeable and understand your needs, and professional in their approach.